bastian-meier/json2html.js/README.md

 builds html markup from json

-demo and documentationwill follow soon
+demo and documentation will follow soon

+##update

+no documentation will come ever and its not needed because this little tool is useless.
+I keep it just for sentimental reasons.